Sulay35/evolution_p5/README.md

 + _pull_request_2_ : Version with the blob rate evolution system
 + _pull_request_3_ : Version with mutation rate added
   - blue blobs can mutate into red or green blob with differents rates
++ _pull_req_chancerate_ : Version with chance rate fixed
+  - the spontaneous rates are based on random

+## Features to add :
++ Rates can be inputed in a table
++ speed of generation
++ number of each population
++ statistics